 Do people make an effort to include you?
 Did anyone ask you your name?
 Did you like anyone there?

 Furthermore, are you happy to be there?
 Do you look forward to going to meetings?
-When you get home, do you want to write, or do you want to become an accountant?
+When you get home, do you want to write, or do you want to smash your computer to pieces and investigate careers in ditch-digging?

 If it isn’t fun, if it doesn’t add something positive to your life, don’t waste your time.